frizatch/QGIS-Intro-to-GIS/README.md

 - Click Open.
 - Some options will appear on the page.
 We can leave the defaults for this dataset.
 - Finally, click "Add" and you should see a black and white raster image appear in the map canvas below the dialog you're working in.
 (At this point, if we didn't have our data in the same projection, you might see a Select Transformation dialog pop up.)
--

 You can leave the Data Source Manager window open so we can add some more data.

 ### Vector Data
-Shapefiles

 Shapefiles are a very popular vector data format, so that's what we'll work with today, but geopackage is a good open format alternative (and has the advantage of being just one file).

 Let's load our shapefile data:

-In the Data Source Manager, click on the Vector tab on the left.
+- In the Data Source Manager, click on the Vector tab on the left.
-In the Source section, click on the "..." and navigate to the folder containing your vector data.
+- In the Source section, click on the "..." and navigate to the folder containing your vector data.
-Holding down the Ctrl button on your keyboard while you click, select the StreetCenterlines.shp, SeismicHazardZones.shp, and Shoreline.shp (don't worry about the other files that make up a shapefile - QGIS will know to look for these when you specify the .shp file).
+- Holding down the Ctrl button on your keyboard while you click, select the StreetCenterlines.shp, SeismicHazardZones.shp, and Shoreline.shp (don't worry about the other files that make up a shapefile - QGIS will know to look for these when you specify the .shp file).
 Then click Open.
 If the Select Transformation dialog appears, pick a transformation that fits the data, such as NAD83 to WGS 84 (43).
-In the Options section, you can leave the default values as they are for this data.
+- In the Options section, you can leave the default values as they are for this data.
 Make note of what options are there - the ENCODING section is particularly helpful if your attributes are written in a different character set than the default, UTF-8.
-In the Data Source Manager click Add.
+- In the Data Source Manager click Add.

+DenverAOI - *A boundary defining our "area of interest."
+This is a reference file only that was used for "clipping" the other data to our area.*

 ## Saving Project Files
 Now that we've added data to our project, let's save it so we can come back to it later.